aaikedw/fada-import-specs/FADA-import-specs-new.md

 ### 5.6 Validation
 #### Data in staging tables
 - For data entered in the Excel template, we do not use the notion of “mandatory fields”.
 Nevertheless, it would be useful to flag whether author and year are empty on specific lines.
 This could be flagged as **recommended data missing**: ‘year’/‘author’ not provided for line xx.
-- While the data are rather different in terms of organisation, validation for **format errors** is largely same as 4.5.
-In addition to the conditions described earlier there’s a need to;
+- While the data are rather different in terms of organisation, validation for **format errors** the corresponding fields is the same as 4.5.
--- ignore empty lines
--- ignore duplicate lines (only the first element to be kept) -- check whether distribution data are in a format that can be interpreted as absent/present; a/p, 0/1, ‘’/x
 - If present in the “References” the presence of the Refkey in the “Taxonomy” sheet has to be checked.
 - As data in Excel format does not come with “Core IDs”, the appearance of the names from the “Faunistic” sheet has to be checked.
 - As in 4.5, there’s a need to check the **line consistency** and wether data for **higher taxonomy is missing**.
-Particular for the Excel templates is that synonyms are not declared in the same format as the accepted species, but are present in dedicated columns.
+-- Particular for the Excel templates is that synonyms are not declared in the same format as the accepted species, but are present in dedicated columns.
 To be validly declared, the accepted species to which the synonym refers has to be declared on a separate line (similar to higher taxonomy levels).
-However, as this is a easily overlooked by the editors, I propose to implement the option to **declare species based on information on line** as ….
+However, as this is a easily overlooked by the editors, I propose to implement the option to **declare species based on information on line xx** as default option.
+-- Another line consistency check particular for data in the Excel-format is checking whether the “original_genus” is provided when the parentheses flag is set to “yes” and/or if “declension_species” is given.

 #### Imported data compared to data in the database tables
 The validation in comparison to data already in the database is also similar to 4.5, with the exception that it cannot be done based on IDs, and can exclusively be performed through name matching.